How to File a DBA in South Dakota

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers operating under John Smith he doesn’t need to register.
-If John decides to name his business John’s Computer Repair then he will need to register.
+For example, if John Smith starts a business repairing computers operating under John Smith, he doesn’t need to register.
+If John decides to name his business John’s Computer Repair, he will need to register.

-Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
-Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.
+Corporations and Limited Liability Companies won’t typically register a fictitious name since a legal business name is created during the formation process.
+Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without forming another entity.

 What are the steps to file a DBA in South Dakota?

-Information requested on the form includes:
+- Information requested on the form includes:

-- Principal business address
+- Principal address of the business

 - Name and address of the owners